Genomorf/ImageViewer/README.md

 # ImageViewer

-- Simple application that allows to open and view images.
+- Simple application that allows you to open and view images.

 ![1](https://raw.githubusercontent.com/Genomorf/ImageViewer/master/ViewerExample.PNG)